-Auto Body Collision Repair and Auto Body Refinishing are one-year courses that offer instruction in repairing, refurbishing and painting damaged vehicles.
+Automotive Collision Repair and Refinishing Technology Program is a two-year program that offers instruction in repairing, refurbishing and painting damaged vehicles.
 Hands-on experience prepares students for entry-level positions in the auto body field.
 Students also can earn college credits through an agreement with Hudson Valley Community College (HVCC).

+Automotive Services/Small

-Automotive Services/Small Engine Repair is a career studies program for IEP students who want to learn hands on at an alternative pace.
+Engine Repair is a career studies program for IEP students who want to learn hands on at an alternative pace.
 Students learn about basic automotive and small engine maintenance and repair, service station duties and exhaust and engine systems, and work on actual customers' vehicles.
 They are prepared for the NYS Inspection License exam, for entry-level employment and/or for the more advanced, two-year Auto Trades Technology course.

-Automotive Trades Technology teaches students to repair and maintain a variety of vehicles.
+Automotive Trades Technology

+teaches students to repair and maintain a variety of vehicles.
 Students will learn to locate, diagnose and repair mechanical problems by using modern test equipment and tools.
-Recommendation: Automotive

-Systems Technology and three years of high school math.
+Recommendation: Automotive Systems Technology and three years of high school math.